jashrathod/book-blog/_posts/2021-07-01-the-subtle-art.md

 Subtlety #2: To not give a f\*ck about adversity, you must first give a f\*ck about something more important than adversity.

-I believe that today we’re facing a psychological epidemic, one in which people no longer realize it’s okay for things to suck sometimes.
+I (author) believe that today we’re facing a psychological epidemic, one in which people no longer realize it’s okay for things to suck sometimes.

 Subtlety #3: Whether you realize it or not, you are always choosing what to give a f\*ck about.

 Whatever your problems are, the concept is the same: solve problems; be happy.
 Unfortunately, for many people, life doesn’t feel that simple.
 That’s because they f\*ck things up in at least one of two ways: 1.
 Denial.
 Some people deny that their problems exist in the first place.
 And because they deny reality, they must constantly delude or distract themselves from reality.
 This may make them feel good in the short term, but it leads to a life of insecurity, neuroticism, and emotional repression.
 2. Victim Mentality.
 Some choose to believe that there is nothing they can do to solve their problems, even when they in fact could.
 Victims seek to blame others for their problems or blame outside circumstances.
 This may make them feel better in the short term, but it leads to a life of anger, helplessness, and despair.

-I thought I wanted something, but it turns out I didn’t.
+I (author) thought I wanted something, but it turns out I didn’t.
 End of story.
 I wanted the reward and not the struggle.
 I wanted the result and not the process.
 I was in love with not the fight but only the victory.
 And life doesn’t work that way.
 Who you are is defined by what you’re willing to struggle for.

 Life itself is a form of suffering.
 The rich suffer because of their riches.
 The poor suffer because of their poverty.
 People without a family suffer because they have no family.
 People with a family suffer because of their family.
 People who pursue worldly pleasures suffer because of their worldly pleasures.
 People who abstain from worldly pleasures suffer because of their abstention.